What Are Cataracts?

 YAG Laser Capsulotomy

-After cataract surgery, a small but substantial percentage of prior cataract surgery patients will develop scar tissue and clouding behind the intraocular lens placed at the time of cataract surgery.
+After cataract surgery, a percentage of prior cataract surgery patients will develop scar tissue and clouding behind the intraocular lens placed at the time of cataract surgery.
 This is called a posterior capsular opacification or a secondary cataract.

 This often causes vision to once again have visual symptoms of blur and night vision symptoms.
 It can usually be resolved in a quick, one-time laser procedure called YAG laser capsulotomy.